Managed vs Regular Farmland:

 These are real numbers from completed The One Acre Farms projects.
 Use them as benchmarks, not predictions.

 All appreciation figures are based on historical data from completed projects.
 Past performance is not a guarantee of future returns.
 This is not financial advice — consult a SEBI-registered financial advisor.
-Agricultural income is exempt from Income Tax under Section 10(1) of the Income Tax Act, 1961.
+Only income meeting the applicable statutory definition of agricultural income receives agricultural-income treatment.
+The result depends on the activity, land, taxpayer and tax year.
 Consult a Chartered Accountant for your specific tax situation.

 Risk Comparison: Where Each Model Leaves You Exposed